lukstruck/NumberphileDollarGame/README.md

 # NumberphileDollarGame
-A simple implementation of the "Dollar Game" shown on the YouTube channel "Numberphile"
+A simple implementation of the "Dollar Game" shown on the YouTube channel "Numberphile" with HTML and JS.